 Runways & Racers

 ISBN: 978-1-845842-55-0.
 List Price: $69.95.

 His first, which I reviewed, is Northeast American Sports Car Races 1950-1959 which covers exactly what the title says, concentrating on SCCA events.
 His most recent book covers the all important segment of racing that took place on military airfields in America 1952-1954.
-Although the key component was the agreement between the SCCA and the Strategic Air Command, O'Neal does write about the non-SCCA events which took place as well.
+Although the key component was the agreement between the SCCA and the Strategic Air Command, O'Neil does write about the non-SCCA events which took place as well.

 This is an important aspect of sports car racing in America which is often overlooked.
 Arguably, without the ability to hold races on military airfields during that period of sports car racing infancy, the sport may not have been able to grow in the 50s.
 Or, at the very least, been able to maintain itself until various tracks were completed which gave the SCCA and others a place to race on after the airfields were no longer accessible.